 How Negligence Could Lead to a Personal Injury

-Personal injury claims in Marion are generally built around the concept of negligence.
+Personal injury claims are generally built around the concept of negligence.
 Proof of negligence is what allows careless or reckless parties to be held financially responsible for the harm they caused in an accident.

 State law identifies four components to legal negligence, and you must prove all of these elements to hold the other party accountable for your losses.

 First, you and your attorney must establish that the defendant had an explicit or implicit responsibility to act reasonably and safely around you at the time of the accident.
 This is known as a “duty of care.”
 Once a duty of care is established, you must prove the other party breached their duty of care by acting negligently or failing to act.

 The next step in proving negligence is showing a direct and causal link between the defendant’s reckless actions and your injuries.
 Lastly, you must prove that you sustained “compensable losses” as a direct result of the accident.
 Our personal injury attorneys in Marion could provide crucial assistance as you work to establish negligence in your case.